Organic Organization: What It Is and How to Build One

 Highly regulated industries: Healthcare, finance, and other regulated sectors require compliance and documentation that can conflict with organic flexibility.
 You can still have organic elements, but core processes often need mechanistic structure.

-Large-scale operations requiring standardization: When consistency matters more than adaptation, such as supply chain logistics or food service operations, mechanistic approaches may serve better.
+Large-scale operations requiring standardization: When consistency matters more than adaptation (supply chain logistics, food service operations), mechanistic approaches may serve better.

 The research suggests hybrid approaches often work best.
 You might have organic product development teams operating within a more mechanistic overall structure.
 Or mechanistic production processes supported by organic innovation groups.
 The key is matching structure to the specific work being done.

-The Spotify model's failure teaches us that copying trendy structures without understanding the underlying conditions leads to disappointment.
+The Spotify model's failure teaches us that copying structures without understanding underlying conditions leads to disappointment.
 Autonomy without alignment creates chaos.
 Structure without capability creates frustration.

-Organic organization is ultimately about people, not structures.
-As Andrea Tomasini notes, you can't design culture.
+Andrea Tomasini said it best: you cannot design culture.
 Culture emerges from behavior.
 Start there, and the right structure will follow.